Skip to content

 Try to create an additional test case that verifies the staking DAO successfully delegates to a collator once minDelegationStk is met.
 You'll need to test this on Moonbase Alpha rather than a local development node.

 First, make sure that your local Moonbeam node is running by following the instructions for launching a local development node.
-Take precautions if you import the Alice and Bob private keys into your secrets.json file because you could inadvertently send real funds to those accounts, which would result in a loss of those funds.
+Take precautions because you could inadvertently send real funds to the Alice and Bob development accounts, which would result in a loss of those funds.

 You can run your tests with the following command: